HCIS-Lab/state-change-counterfactual-video-pretrain/README.md

 ## Generate State Changes and Their Counterfactuals with Llama

 Please refer to [Llama 3](https://github.com/meta-llama/llama3) for model weights and instructions.
-We use the scripts to generate state change and counterfactual descriptions for the entire Ego4D dataset:
+We use the following scripts to generate state change and counterfactual descriptions for the entire Ego4D dataset.
+Please note that you will need to modify the paths to Ego4D's annotation files in the scripts.

 ```
 # clip-level state changes and their counterfactuals